OwenPotent/discord-bot-rawdata-dbm/README.md

-# discord-bot-rawdata-dbm
+## Discord Bot Maker Rawdatas

- Here I'll post some rawdatas from Discord Bot Maker for you guys to use
+ Here I'll post some rawdatas from Discord Bot Maker for you guys to use.
+ All guides will be set in their individual categories, have fun using them!